MarkusBordihn/BOs-Easy-Mob-Farm/README.md

 ### 🎣 Fishing Net (small)

 The fishing net is able to capture standard ocean animals and monsters from the ocean.

+### 🕸️ Insect Net

+The insect net is used to capture smaller insects and bees.

+### ⚱️ Urn (small)

+The urn is used to catch the standard monsters from a plains cave biome.

+### 🍶 Witch Bottle

+The witch bottle is used to capture magical creatures and witches as well.

 ### 🪄 Creative Mob Catching Item